juancrls/macro-app/README.md

 ## Credits

 The Nutrition API used in this project is provided by [API Ninjas](https://api-ninjas.com/).
-ChartJS is a JavaScript library used to generate the pie chart.
+[ChartJS](https://www.chartjs.org) is a JavaScript library used to generate charts.